abrehan2/abrehan2/readme.md

 ABOUT ME
 </h1>

-<p align="left"><b>Greetings!
-This is Rehan from Islamabad, Pakistan.
-I'm a third-year software engineering student pursuing the MERN stack development.
-I have always been passionate about the web and its related tools.
-It helps to work on my logic building alongside improving my debugging skills.
+<p align="left"><b>Greetings, fellow developers!
+I am a third-year software engineering student pursuing MERN stack development.
+I have always been passionate about web development and its related tools.
 Throughout my learning process, I have always preferred developing custom projects utilizing recommended industrial practices and software development approaches.
-Crafting ideas into web-based realities has always fascinated me to deliver beyond the constraint.</b><p/>
+Crafting ideas into web-based realities has always fascinated me, and I strive to deliver beyond the constraints.
+I started practicing and gaining hands-on experience since 2021, which includes multiple internships at different organizations.
+Moreover, I am a Meta and LinkedIn certified MERN Stack Developer, having obtained certifications from these organizations.
+I have always believed that rushing to learn is a waste, instead of practicing what has been learned.</b><p/>

 <div><div/>